Swiss arrested in Germany over spying

 A 54-year-old Swiss man was arrested on Friday in Frankfurt, Germany on suspicion of spying.
-He is accused of having spent five years spying for “a foreign power”, the German justice authorities have said.
+He is accused of having spent five years spying for “a foreign power”, the German justice authorities say.

 Several living and business quarters have been searched in Frankfurt and the surrounding area, the German Federal Prosecutor said in a statementexternal link.

-Friday’s actions come following an arrest warrant issued by a judge at the German Federal High Court last December.
+The announcement comes following an arrest warrant issued by a judge at the German Federal High Court last December.

 “The accused is strongly suspected of having worked for the secret service of a foreign power since the beginning of 2012,” the statement continued, without giving any further details of the foreign power.